scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 First, a bit of history.
 It's quite possible that you are screaming at your screen saying that I am spelling whiskey incorrectly.
 Chill out.
 The word originated from the Irish word *[uisce][uisce]* (meaning water).
 When Scotch whisky became popular the proud Irish introduced 'e' into the anglicised version of *uisce*, hence whiskey.
 The USA often uses this spelling too which may be because of the large amounts of Irish emigration during that time.
 What's very clear is that people do spend way too much time arguing about what is the "right" way.

 [uisce]: https://en.wikipedia.org/wiki/Uisce_beatha

 Three of the evenings had brand ambassadors to do a bit of a sales pitch.
 At least that's what I thought was going to happen.
 What I got out of them was that they were deeply passionate about whiskey and its Irish origins.
-They loved their competitors liquid and they were happy to be a part of the booming Irish whiskey industry.
+They loved their competitors products and they were happy to be a part of the booming Irish whiskey recovery.
 They were disappointed about the world view of Irish whiskey.
 Scotch is perceived as the ultimate whiskey and that Irish whiskey is only used for shots (and usually only Jameson).